Passive Indoor Localization with WiFi Fingerprints: Conclusion

 \section{Conclusion}

 In conclusion, we have developed a comprehensive practical passive localization.
 The localization accuracy has been investigated through extensive on-site experiments using autonomous robots with multiple phones in hundreds of testing locations.
 With the introduction of the RTS/CTS mechanism, continuous localization of a mobile user is achieved with an accuracy of 1.5~m even when the phone is inactive.
 For active phones, the 2-step approach that incorporates the CSI as part of the WiFi fingerprints further enhances the accuracy to 0.8~m.
 In the future work, more investigation will be conducted in the case of randomized MAC address phone that does not associate with a specific AP.
+On the other hand, more experiments will be conducted to research about the effects of different environmental conditions and weather conditions on the accuracy of our indoor localization method.